bellobambo/mantleme/README.md

 - **Mantle MCP:** Read-only Mantle chain, protocol, token, liquidity, lending, registry, and indexer tools.
 - **OpenAI:** Tool selection and report synthesis.

-Every metric returned by the backend can include its source, update timestamp, status, and methodology.
-Missing values are not replaced with realistic-looking defaults.